Last Updated on August 19, 2022

 David Einhorn first caught the headlines for betting correctly with a short position in Lehman Brothers stocks before it collapsed during the 2007-2008 global financial crisis.
 Prior to this, in July 2007 at a public conference, he accused Lehman Brothers of using dubious accounting practices in their financial filing, and in April 2008 Einhorn announced his Lehman short position, which turned out to be a gigantic win for Greenlight Capital.

 Since the Lehman Brothers debacle, David Einhorn is frequently mentioned in the news, and many investors follow the holdings and positions of Greenlight Capital.
-Einhorn frequently takes contrarian views, and this is something the media loves.
+Einhorn frequently uses any contrarian trading strategy, and this is something the media loves.

 David Einhorn’s Greenlight Capital